SAP-samples/partner-reference-application/Tutorials/44b-Multi-Tenancy-Features-Print.md

 2. In *Instances and Subscriptions* of the consumer subaccounts, create a subscription for plan *standard*.

+    > Note: A new application called *Print Service* has been added.
+The link to this application can be shared with customers, who can then view the print queues or the application can be directly added to the customer-specific SAP Build Work Zone launchpad refering to *Add Print Service Application to SAP Build Work Zone* below.

 3. In *Security* -> *Role Collections* create a role collection *PrintQueueManager*.
 Edit this role collection, add the role "PrintQueueSuperUser" and add *Users* and/or *UserGroups* who should be entitled to maintain print queues.

 4. In *Instances and Subscriptions* create an instance of *Print Service* plan *receiver*.